stoneChen/grunt-protractor-invoker/README.md

 # grunt-protractor-invoker

-> just to invoke global protractor
+> just to invoke global protractor using directConnect

 ## Getting Started
 This plugin requires Grunt `~0.4.5`